 Section 5.
 Material Events Disclosure.
-Subject to Section 9 of this Agreement, the Issuer hereby covenants that it will disseminate in a timely manner, not in excess of 10 business days after the occurrence of the event, Material Events Disclosure to the MSRB in Prescribed Form.
+Subject to Section 9 of this Agreement, the Issuer hereby covenants that it will disseminate in a timely manner, not in excess of 10 business days after the occurrence of a Material Event, a Material Events Disclosure to the MSRB in Prescribed Form.
 Notwithstanding the foregoing, notice of optional or unscheduled redemption of any Bonds need not be given under this Agreement any earlier than the notice (if any) of such redemption or defeasance is given to the owners of the Bonds pursuant to the Resolution.
-From and after the date of this Agreement, the Issuer is required to deliver such Material Events Disclosure in the same manner as provided by Section 4 of this Agreement.
+From and after the Effective Date, the Issuer is required to deliver such Material Events Disclosure in the same manner as provided by Section 4 of this Agreement.